-July 4 is Independence Day here in the States, which, for most of us, entails the risk of losing:
+Tomorrow is Independence Day here in the States, which, for most of us, entails the risk of losing:

-- your fingers to cheap fireworks;
+- Your fingers to cheap fireworks

-- your waistline to hot dogs;
+- Your waistline to hot dogs

-But if you’re spending today celebrating the country’s independence, how about putting some attention on your own personal independence?
+But if you’re spending tomorrow celebrating the country’s independence, how about giving some attention to your own personal independence?

-It might be independence from a day job, or financial stress, or even a mindset that’s keeping you from making things happen.
+It might be independence from a day job, financial stress, or even a mindset that’s keeping you from making things happen.

 Now that we’re living in the future, everyone isn’t famous for 15 minutes.